Vidhi0003/Vidhi-Portfolio.github.io/README.md

 ### Professional Experience - Currently looking for a Winter/Spring 2026 CO-OP
 - Current Positions:
     - Head Teaching Assistant - Currently, I have been promoted to head teaching assistant.
 I am the point of contact for students and would help them with any issues regarding their grades.
 I lead several lab sections and create slides to aid with understanding.
-I also hold office hours where I help students with their code and help hem think through assignments.
+I also hold office hours where I help students with their code and help them think through assignments.
+Not only that, but I also provide support to other TAs by providing them insights on how to manage work as well as questions.

     - Academic Tutor - I tutor for a multitude of different courses in CS as well as multiple coding languages.
 I tutor in C++, C, Python, R, Java, F#, Prolog, and SQL.
 I have also helped sydents with wiring Arduinos and trouobleshooting their programs.
 So far, I have helped over 200 students!
         - The classes I tutor for: